 The Musée Mécanique houses some of the last remnants of an amusement park called Playland at the Beach, which operated along San Francisco’s oceanfront from 1928 to 1972.
 When the park closed, a collector named Edward Zelinsky purchased its mechanical games from owner George Whitney, Jr. Zelinsky had already been collecting antique gadgets of this sort for decades, and had taught himself how to repair and maintain them.
-Shortly after acquiring the Playland machines, he put the bulk of his collection on public display in the basement of the Cliff House, and along with his son Dan has kept it going as a labor of love ever since.
+Shortly after acquiring the Playland machines, he put the bulk of his collection on public display in the basement of the Cliff House.
+He kept it going as a labor of love until his death in 2004, but his son, Dan, continues the work.
 The Musée Mécanique is now the world’s largest private collection of antique coin-operated arcade machines, and other than being updated to use quarters rather than the original pennies or nickels, the machines have kept all their original charm.

 Returning to the Musée in early 2002, I saw a sign on the window that troubled me.
 It said the museum was likely to close permanently within a few months.
 I talked with the manager about it, and then a few weeks later, read a more detailed account in a local newspaper.
 The story was that the building, which is managed by the National Park Service, was badly in need of renovation.
 Following the repairs, the park service wanted to put a more profitable business in the spot where the Musée had been.
 They hoped to construct a new building nearby at some point in the future that could house the Musée’s collection, but there were no funds at the time for such a building, and in any case, there was no other space available for the Musée in the meantime.
 Left with no home for the machines, Zelinsky was considering whether to put the collection into storage indefinitely or simply auction it off.